TACC/coe-332-sp23/docs/unit04/intro_to_flask.rst

 .. note::

-   Only one Flask app can be associated with each port.
-The default port above (5000) is an example.
-Please make sure to run your Flask server on the port assigned to you (``flask run -p 50xx``).
-You can curl your own port number, or you can curl other people's Flask servers by subbing in their port number.
+   Only one application can be associated with a given port.
+If you try to run a second Flask application on the same default port (5000) on the same machine, you will hit errors.
+You can specify the port you want Flask to listen on using the `-p` (or `--port`) option to the `flask run` command; e.g., ``flask --app app --debug run -p 5001``

 Routes in Flask
 ---------------